 Here are three ways to ensure you and your loved ones consume safe quantities of added sugars:

-- Limit Pre-Packaged Foods: These are items families can buy in bulk and store for long periods.
-While this is convenient, Benard said to pay close attention to sugar content when purchasing these products.
+- Limit processed foods: These are items families can buy in bulk and store for long periods.
+While this is convenient, Mitchell said to pay close attention to sugar content when purchasing these products.

-- Avoid Sweet Drinks: Benard said many seemingly healthy beverages are actually loaded with sugar.
+- Avoid sweet drinks: Many seemingly healthy beverages are actually loaded with sugar.

-- Don’t Fall for Marketing Gimmicks: Food brands love to plaster their packaging with fun illustrations and words such as “healthy,” “lean” and “low-fat.”
-Sherly Cherian, a MU Health Care dietitian who works alongside Benard and Sax at MU Children’s Hospital’s Tigers on Track clinic, said savvy consumers should look past these marketing gimmicks and assess each item’s nutritional information and ingredient list.
+- Don’t fall for marketing gimmicks: Food brands love to plaster their packaging with fun illustrations and words such as “healthy,” “lean” and “low fat.”
+Look past these marketing gimmicks and assess each item’s nutritional information and ingredient list.

-Cherian also said people assume sports drinks are healthy because they are endorsed by athletes.
+Mitchell also said people assume sports drinks are healthy.
 In reality, these beverages are extremely high in sugar, and they should only be consumed as fuel during prolonged periods of exercise.
 Otherwise, your body will convert the sugar into fat.